 More than a century of successful trading has been achieved not only through the hard work of the directors but very much because the company has always enjoyed a completely loyal and hard working staff.
 Their contribution above all else has played the central role in the growth and development of the business.
 It was in that spirit that the firm entered its second century in 1984.

 In 1989 all the company’s local activities were transferred to Wilson Road, Huyton whilst a new warehouse and offices were opened in Croydon.
-Today international, commercial and household moves and storage are at the core of the firm’s business.
+Today international removals, as well as commercial and household moves and storage are at the core of the firm’s business.
 The prestigious removal firm Mason’s currently facilitates over 8,000 removals each year across the globe.

-From a single horse and cart and undertaking only local work, during the course of many decades the firm of John Mason International Ltd has grown into a major player on the world stage.
+From a single horse and cart and undertaking only local work, during the course of many decades the firm of John Mason International Ltd has grown into a major player on the world stage for overseas removals.
 But despite its massive growth the firm has still managed to retain the virtues of a small family firm: flexibility, a genuine appreciation of its employees and an unswerving commitment to meeting its clients’ needs.

 Here at John Mason we have a wide range of locations across Asia, Africa, America and Australia that we do international relocation services to.
-Here are our most requested locations:
+Here are our most requested locations for overseas removals: